patrickbucher/sicp/diary.md

 # 2022-07-31 (Su)

 I started reading the book in the morning and then set up this new repository.
-I'm getting acquainted with Geiser again.
+I'm getting acquainted with Geiser again and took some notes about the basic usage.

+I read until p.
+17 about applicative-order and normal-order evaluation, and took some notes.